Make Your Own Bug Hotel

 - Chicken wire or wire mesh

-A hotel has many rooms
+An insect hotel has many rooms

 Create sections with the different materials to cater for the different insects.
 Solitary bees like to nest in holes in wood or logs.
 For this you will need to drill holes in a log or in piece of wood.
 Fill a section with a bunch of stick and another with grasses or reeds, or you can mix them up in one section.
 Stones can have their section, broken clay pieces in theirs.
 Use some overturned clay pots that insects and other creatures can crawl under.